savage13/botw_chart/README.md

     # Get the data
     #   curl needs to be installed and in the path
+    #     -a  - Get all data (creates ${cat}.json and ${cat}2.json
+    #     -p  - Get/Update player data (creates player.json and player2.json)
+    #     -f  - Filters/Removes data unnecessary to the page construction
+    #     all - Get all the categories
     ./get_data.py -a -p -f all

+    # Run Development site locally
+    npm run dev

 Categories
 ----------